 Why the name Fluxer, and why Plutonium?

-The simple answer is that Back to the Future is my favourite film series.
-That is the honest origin story.
+The honest origin is simple: Back to the Future is my favourite film series.

 In the film, the flux capacitor is the thing that makes time travel possible.
 The DeLorean needs to hit 88 mph and draw 1.21 gigawatts, first from a plutonium-powered reactor.
 Fluxer and Plutonium are both little nods to that.
-Yes, naming your subscription after fictional nuclear fuel is a bit silly.
-That is part of the fun.
+Yes, naming your subscription after fictional nuclear fuel is a bit silly, which is part of the fun.

-That also explains the logo.
-The approximately-equal sign felt fitting because something in flux keeps changing from one moment to the next.
-It is recognisable, but always changing.
-I am more engineer than designer, so this is where I landed, but it has grown on us.
+The logo comes from the same idea.
+The approximately-equal sign felt fitting because something in flux keeps changing from one moment to the next: recognisable, but always changing.
+I am more engineer than designer, but it has grown on us.

-The slightly more dramatic reading is that Fluxer is a joke about finding a better timeline for community chat, preferably one where communication platforms keep their soul while chasing an IPO.
+The slightly more dramatic reading is that the name hints toward finding a better timeline for community chat, preferably one where chat apps keep their soul without chasing an IPO.

 How long did Fluxer take to build?